JG-333/AI_Models/README.md

 *Unifying Text, Image, and Tabular Data Modeling for End-to-End ML Workflows*

-**Integrated Pipelines for Sequential Text Generation, Pixel-Based Image Classification,
-and Classical Classifier Benchmarking**
+**Integrated Pipelines for Sequential Text Generation, Pixel-Based Image Classification,and Classical Classifier Benchmarking**

 MetaCortex is a series of Python-based machine learning and deep learning implementations that demonstrate hands-on skills in data processing, model development, and evaluation.
 This project emphasizes technical rigor in data preparation,